 Fiona H. Panther

-Find out more about my work on positrons (anti-electrons) in the Milky Way galaxy.
+Find out more about some of my work on positrons (anti-electrons) in the Milky Way galaxy.
 You can also learn more about my observational work on SN1991bg-like supernovae, thought to be the source of much of the antimatter in the Milky Way

 Recent papers: Positron annihilation with alkali metals in the interstellar medium, Physical Review D